-The lore surrounding the famous novel is actually more closely linked to the neighboring countryside.
+The lore surrounding the famous novel is actually more closely linked to the neighbouring countryside.
 So, are there ghosts in Transylvania?
 Local myths state that Dracula was actually inspired by the spirits of the undead that live a normal life during the day but spend the night haunting the village folk.

 Hoia Baciu Forest – The World’s Most Haunted Forest

 As well as being the world’s most haunted forest, Hoia Baciu is also probably the world’s most famous, at least for those interested in the paranormal.
 Stories abound of people entering and never returning.
-Or returning several years later, but thinking they’ve only been gone a matter of minutes.
+Or returning several years later but thinking they’ve only been gone a matter of minutes.

 Hoia Baciu Forest is thick and lush, with a strange bare spot known as the Poiana Rotunda.
 This unusual section is often referred to as the “Bermuda Triangle of Romania” or the “dead zone”.
 Weird lights, strange shadows, and mysterious orbs have been spotted here, leading some to believe that it could be a popular spot for UFOs.
 People have also reported getting weird rashes, irritations, and headaches while exploring the forest.

-Several ghost hunting shows and celebrities (including my personal favourite spooky guy Nicolas Cage) have visited the world’s most haunted forest near Cluj.
+Several ghost-hunting shows and celebrities (including my personal favourite spooky guy Nicolas Cage) have visited the world’s most haunted forest near Cluj.